unt-libraries/untl-metadata-documentation/docs/primary-sources-definition.rst

 is to call a biography of George Washington or an analysis of the Magna Charta a 'source'."

---Robin Winks, *The historian as detective; essays on evidence* (New
+-- Robin Winks, *The historian as detective; essays on evidence* (New
 York: Harper & Row, 1969), p.xx.

 "A primary source gives the words of the witnesses or the first